simonsteiger/pica/README.md

+# Persistent storage demo app

-This shiny app demonstrates how to store tabular data persistently on cloud services, such as Google Drive^[It is also possible to use services like Dropbox or MySQL, see [this article](https://shiny.posit.co/r/articles/build/persistent-data-storage/) for more information.].
+This shiny app demonstrates how to store tabular data persistently on cloud services, such as Google Drive (it is also possible to use services like Dropbox or MySQL, see [this article](https://shiny.posit.co/r/articles/build/persistent-data-storage/) for more information).

-# Installation
+## Installation

 Feel free to base your own work off of this repository by forking it and then cloning it onto your machine.
 If you have not done this before, see [this tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

-# Authorizing a Google account
+## Authorizing a Google account

 Upload data from your shiny app to Google Drive requires your account to be authorized.
 Since Google requires the user to authenticate in each session, we need to find a way to automatically authenticate the user of the shiny app.